arachne-framework/architecture/adr-004-module-loading.md

 - A list of dependencies of the module (as a set of namespaced symbols.)
 Module dependencies must form a directed acyclic graph;
   circular dependencies are not allowed.
+- A namespace qualified symbol that resolves to the module's *schema function.* A schema function is a function with no arguments that returns transactable data containing the schema of the module.
-- The module constructor, as a namespaced qualified symbol that resolves to a *module constructor function*.

-The module constructor function is a function that takes a single
+- A namespace qualified symbol that resolves to the module's *configure function*.
+A configure function is a function that takes a configuration value and returns an updated configuration.
-argument: the module definition map (exactly as read, containing not-yet-resolved symbols.)
-The module constructor function must return an object implementing the `arachne.core.modules/Module` protocol.
-The methods on this protocol provide access to everything a else a module needs to be able to do.

-The module constructor function should avoid doing anything related to the logic of the application or module beyond returnign a Module instance.
-The module object should also avoid storing any state: the module object's methods should be pure functions of their arguments and the initialized module.

 When an application is defined, the user must specify a set of module names to use (exact mechanism TBD.)
 Only the specified modules (and